Mykrobe-tools/mykrobe-atlas-k8/README.md

 #### Setup Key/Value Policy

 In directory `/static-embassy/vault`, ssh to the vault pod and run the commands in configure-kv.sh

+Run this inside the vault pod to enable kv secrets `vault secrets enable kv || true`

 Port-forward the vault pod: `kubectl port-forward vault-0 8200:8200 -n shared`